taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 We see Min peering after the rampaging military tanks, standing confidently at the tippy top of a tall emergent tree, giving her a bird's eye view across the available canopy.
 Min's eyelids are shut, the thin skin full of eSyrup-infected cells.
 Through those cells are filtered just enough energy for Min's eyes, safely behind the lids, to see.
 A brisk wind ruffles her mohawk.

 Min's skin has a distinctive metallic and shiny quality right now - her full intradermal shield is activated.
-Her mouth is set in an unhappy grimace the eSyrup at her ears and temple glow.
+Her mouth is set in an unhappy grimace the intradermal shield at her ears and temple glow.

 Min: *"They're making a bee line for [Gruta de Judeia](https://goo.gl/maps/v8ocpUS8njq)!"*